SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

 % 	^ aDicable sumWithDie: self
 % ]]]

 We tell the argument `aDicable` (which can be a die or a die handle) that we want to add a die to it (we know that  `self` in this method is a `Die` because this is the method of this class that is executed).
-When rewritting the `+` method, we switched `self` and `aDicable` to send the new message `sumWithDie:` to the argument (`aDicable`).
+When rewriting the `+` method, we switched `self` and `aDicable` to send the new message `sumWithDie:` to the argument (`aDicable`).
 This switch kicks a new method dispatch and we finally have a double dispatch (one of `+` and one for `sumWithDie:`).

 In our two tests `testAddTwoDice` and `testAddingADieAndHandle` we know that the receiver is a die because the method is defined in the class of `Die`.
-At this point the test `testAddTwoDice` should pass because we are adding two dice as shown in Figure *@figDieDoubleDispatchPartialArgDie@*.
+At this point, the test `testAddTwoDice` should pass because we are adding two dice as shown in Figure *@figDieDoubleDispatchPartialArgDie@*.

 ![Summing two dice and be prepared for more.](figures/DieDoubleDispatchPartialArgDie.pdf width=70&label=figDieDoubleDispatchPartialArgDie)